 Are you ready to rebuild missing teeth and start showing your smile off with pride again?
 Here at OakBrook Dental & Orthodontics, our doctors would love to help you.
-There are several reconstructive options available to patients today, but none that are as long-lasting, as functional, or as seamlessly natural-looking as dental implants.
-In fact, Dr. Nguyen is an implant specialist who can oversee your entire procedure from beginning to end right here in our McKinney location, with no extra traveling required!
+There are several tooth replacement options available to patients today, but none that are as long-lasting, as functional, or as seamlessly natural-looking as dental implants.
+In fact, our very own Dr. Manhvu Nguyen is a dental implant specialist who can oversee your whole procedure from beginning to end right here in our McKinney dental office, with no extra traveling required!

 We look forward to meeting your smile’s needs and even exceeding your expectations.
-Please contact us today if you have any further questions about dental implants, or if you’re ready to schedule the first consultation.
+Please contact us today if you have any further questions about dental implants in McKinney, TX, or if you’re ready to schedule your consultation.

 Benefits of Dental Implants